 Is Spending Money a Bad Thing?

 Spending money in and of itself is not a bad thing.
-In fact, it’s a necessary reality of life.
+In fact, it’s a necessary reality of life, and financial products like checking accounts and credit cards are designed to enable it.
 It would be hard to imagine navigating daily life without spending cash to, say, buy food or commute to work.

 But there are a lot of opinions out there about how people should spend their cash, which can lead to conflicting emotions.
 Treating oneself can stir up feelings around self-worth, and spending money on a big-ticket item can trigger anxiety about future finances.
 (You’ll learn more about these scenarios in a moment.)

 Despite money’s necessary role in life, feeling guilty about spending it is fairly common.
-Most Americans — 60% in fact — report feeling anxiety around their personal finances.
-That stress can snowball, getting tied up with guilt and creating free-floating money worries.
+One recent LendingTree survey found that 71% of respondents reported feeling that way.
+That sensation can snowball, creating free-floating money worries.

 Spending cash is an inescapable reality, but the guilt associated with it doesn’t have to be.